ziyezhu92/seainfo6150/assignments/final-project.md

 `onChange={setProductOption.bind(null, 'hasMonogrammedSteeringWheelCover')}`

 If a user chooses to add a hasMonogrammedSteeringWheelCover, they then need to enter the monogram.
-A monogram consists of a series of 3 English letters (no more, no less).
+A monogram consists of a series of 3 letters A-Z (no more, no less, and it doesn't matter if the letters are capitalized or not).

 **If the user tries to enter non-letters or some number of letters that is not 3, an error will be displayed.**